What Is The Difference Between Physical & Chemical Exfoliants?

 - Monoi Age Corrective Exfoliating Cleanser

 Eminence Organics has many different types of physical and chemical exfoliants to choose from.
-To determine which type of exfoliant best suits your skin’s needs, we recommend visiting an esthetician at an Eminence Organics authorized spa.
+To determine which type of exfoliant best suits your skin’s needs, we recommend visiting an Eminence Organics Spa Partner.